texttheater/produce/manual.md

 escape slashes within your regular expression.

 While regular expressions are powerful, they make your Producefile less readable.
-A better way to write the above rule is by sticking with ordinary wildcards and using a separate _matching condition_ to check for `dev|test`:
+A better way to write the above rule is by sticking to ordinary wildcards and using a separate _matching condition_ to check for `dev|test`:

     [out/%{corpus}.%{portion}.%{fset}.labeled]